dougdyson/js-blockchain/notes.md

 [x] learn blockchain fundamentals
 [X] transaction flow
-[] ethereum vs blockchain vs cadence
+[] ethereum vs blockchain vs cadence <-- good idea!
 [] conduct experiments?

 ## A Story of a Tool and a Rabbit Hole